 Notable Speakers at National Peace Convention

-In the final analysis, Varghese said that Peace can only be attained, once we learn to nurture our own heart and mind.
-Only then, can we work towards reconciliation and forgiveness towards others.
-The more the darkness, the greater the need for us to be the light!
-Varghese Alengaden, along-with the organising committee conveyed their best wishes to Nagaland, and to everyone who supports brotherhood and equal human rights.
-Moreover, they wish for the elimination of terrorism, better tourism, employment opportunities, and more revenue for the state.
+In the final review, Chairman, Rt.
+Varghese Alengaden proclaimed that “Peace can only, be-obtained once we learn to nurture our own heart and mind.
+Only then, can we work towards reconciliation and forgiveness towards others!
+The more the darkness, the greater the need for us to be the light!”
+To conclude the event, Alengaden (along-with the organising committee), conveyed kind regards to Nagas, and everyone, supporting brotherhood and human rights.
+Let’s hope for the expulsion of terrorism, with better tourism, work opportunities, and improved-revenue for the state.